Cambridge is one of the world’s great History faculties with over 100 academics who publish world-class research.

 Many have won prestigious prizes for their work.

 The life of a successful Cambridge History student is a very busy one.
 You will be expected to attend up to eight lectures a week and participate in one or two classes (for which preparation is necessary); and each week you will have to read extensively and intensively on a specific subject and write an essay.
 This essay (typically 2000 words in length) is not formally assessed as it might be at other universities.
 Rather, it forms the basis for discussion in your weekly supervision.
-Your supervisor will be less interested in what you know than in the ideas thrown up by your reading, however under-developed or trivial they may seem to you.
+Your supervisor will be less interested in what you know than in the ideas thrown up by your reading.

 History at Churchill